StarRocks/starrocks/docs/administration/Monitor_and_Alert.md

 Background information on the monitoring system:

 1. The system collects information every 15 seconds.
-2. Some indicators are divided by 15 seconds and the unit is pcs/sec.
+2. Some indicators are divided by 15 seconds and the unit is pcs per sec.
 Some indicators are not divided, and the count is still 15 seconds.
 3. P90, P99 and other quantile values are currently counted within 15 seconds.
 When calculating at a greater granularity (1 minute, 5 minutes, etc.), use "how many alarms greater than a certain value" rather than "what is the average value".

 ### References